 A simple rectangular 300 sq ft patio with concrete pavers in a standard pattern: $4,500-$6,500.
 A 500 sq ft patio with premium pavers, custom pattern, and built-in seating wall: $12,000-$18,000.

-We provide detailed line-item quotes so you can see exactly what you’re paying for.
+You get a line-item price, so you can see exactly what you’re paying for.

 Day 1: Site preparation and excavation.
-We mark utilities, layout the patio area, excavate to required depth, and remove material from the site.
+Utilities marked, the patio area laid out, excavation to depth, and spoil hauled off the site.

 Day 2: Base installation.
 Geotextile fabric, crushed stone in 2-inch lifts with compaction between each lift, edge restraint installation.

 Day 3: Sand bedding and paver installation.
-Screed bedding sand, install pavers in your chosen pattern, cut perimeter pieces.
+Bedding sand screeded, pavers set in your chosen pattern, perimeter pieces cut.

 Day 4: Finishing.
 Sweep polymeric sand into joints, compact pavers into bedding sand, mist joints to activate polymeric sand, final cleanup.